tmartin-m/datafun-04-notebooks/README.md

 Do NOT deviate unless you agree to invest time and energy to ensure any of the many alternate paths work for you throughout the program.

 ## Explore

 AFTER that is where the power and joy of working with Python begins.
 Keep good notes.
 Save the working versions and then, change things.
+For example:

 - Rename a variable.
 - Add a new statement.
 - Comment things out.
 - Rename a function.
-- Check out the logs.
+- View the logs.
+Log something new (e.g., every function when called and before returning a value).

 Working with code is a fun, safe, rewarding way to learn.
 If you enjoy puzzles, getting value from Python is a great way to earn a living.